wyutong1997/CS585-Styler-Transfer/README.md

 <p align="center">
   <img src="./pictures/problem3_1.png" height="100"/>
 </p>
 We set a filter to get good examples and bad examples.
-But the result here is not great because some cases opposite to our intuitive feeling.
-Here are some good examples supposed by this method:
+But the result here is not great because this method think the styles with a obvious item in the middle as a good style.
+Here are some good styles supposed by this method:
 <p align="center">
   <img src="./pictures/style1.PNG" height="200" width ="400"/>
 </p>